andrewdmarques/Rutledge-Ordinances/README.md

 ## Impact
 The successful implementation of these scripts ensures comprehensive legal transparency but also makes these ordinances accessible to all residents former, present, and future.

-# Script: PDF to Text Converter
+# Task-01: Optical Character Recognition to Identify Relevant PDFs

 This repository contains a Python script that extracts text from PDF files using Optical Character Recognition (OCR).
 The script supports processing PDFs stored in a specified input directory and outputs text files for each page in four orientations.
 Additionally, it generates a CSV log detailing the files processed.